Armed Forces of Haiti: Service branches

-Budget and modernization
+Budget

 On 2 October 2024, PM Conille posted an infographic on his Twitter account, demonstrating that, in the 2024–25 budget, the defense budget would increase 252%, and the military budget by 463% compared to the previous year.
 The General Direction of the Budget (and the Ministry of Economy and Finances) released the budget report in the official newspaper of the Republic of Haiti, Le Moniteur; It reported the total budget of the Armed Forces of Haiti at HTG 6.976 billion (USD $52.9 million), a significant increase from HTG 1.272 billion (US$9.6 million) in the 2023–2024 budget: that would place the military spending at 0.2% the annual GDP, using the IMF estimate of US$26.27 billion for Haiti, as of October 2024.
 This increase comes as the TPC and Conille government reiterate their support for modernization in the Armed Forces of Haiti, so it can increase its operational capabilities, and take its rightful place in defense and service of the nation.
 "Security cannot wait" said Prime Minister Garry Conille.
 Investment in the working and living conditions on military installations, and in healthcare, lodging for the troops and their families are also part of the promises made by the Conille government.

+2024–25

 Presidential Council member, Fritz Alphonse Jean, brought up plans to establish an emergency "war budget" to better fund and equip the armed forces and police to fight rampant gang violence and terrorism.
-The revised budget was announced on April 14, 2025, which would increase the armed forces' budget to HTG 8.376 billion ($64 million), which includes a HTG 1.6 billion investment.
+The revised budget was announced on 14 April 2025, which would increase the armed forces' budget to HTG 8.376 billion ($64 million), which includes a HTG 1.6 billion investment.

+2025–26

+The 2025–26 military budget is at HTG 10.6 billion, where HTG 5 billion dedicated to investments.
+An additional HTG 960 million is planned to be allocated to the FAd'H in the revised budget.